matthewliu2000/htmlwebpage/index.md

 - For supported regression tests, the BFM reduces CPU model time by 27% and total cycles by 75%, enabling more efficient, more reliable, and timelier validation
 - Enabled validation tests for new generation of design
 - Provided validation collateral to identify RTL security bugs
-- Worked on identifying holes in Code Coverage Analysis
+- Worked on identifying holes during code coverage analysis
 - Validation of a bridge between microcontrollers with multiple protocols layers and translations.
 Worked on new self-checking capabilities for old sequences, and scoreboard for data checks across serial wire.
 - Formal validation of a resource controller and python script automation of code development.
 Also worked on creating script to reformat monitor prints for easier debug.
 ![intel](./assets/intel.jpg)